Response to Climate Change Issues

 Initiatives on CFC-using facilities

 We are currently examining the possibility of replacing CFC-using facilities with those using HCFCs and HFCs, with a low ozone depletion potential, or natural refrigerants.
-We intend to replace, in a planned manner, equipment and devices that use CFC R-22 with those using a low-global-warming-potential refrigerant.
+We are replacing equipment and devices that use CFC R-22 with those using a low-global-warming-potential refrigerant.
 We have also implemented stricter measures to prevent leakage of CFC gas from existing facilities.

-Morinaga Angel Dessert and Morinaga Dessert, whose product lines include frozen desserts, are proceeding with the replacement of refrigerant-equipments in their large-sized refrigerators with natural refrigerants that has zero ozone-depletion potential and low climate-change coefficient.
-Moreover, freezers that use natural refrigerant were adopted for the cold storage warehouse newly built at Takasaki Morinaga Co., Ltd. Going forward, we will work from various angles to further reduce the Group’s CO2 emissions.
+Takasaki Morinaga Co., Ltd., Morinaga Angel Dessert Co., Ltd. and Morinaga Dessert Co., Ltd., whose product lines include frozen desserts, use refrigerant-equipments in their large-sized refrigerators with natural refrigerants that has zero ozone-depletion potential and low climate-change coefficient.

 Reducing environmental load during storage and transportation